zzalscv2/FFEA/docs/2-UserManual/6-InputFileReference.md

 System Block {#systemBlock}
 =======================

-  The system block starts with the line ` <system> ` and ends with the line ` </system> `.
+  The system block is mandatory starts with the line ` <system> ` and ends with the line ` </system> `.
-It only contains other blocks, and no 'system' parameters.
+It only contains other blocks, without any 'system' parameters.

 Blob Block {#blobBlock}
 -----------------------

   The blob block starts with the line ` <blob> ` and ends with the line ` </blob> `.
+At least a `<blob>` block is expected.
 It has both it's own parameters and a set of sub-blocks:

    * ` solver ` <string> (CG_nomass) <BR>